 Go to Part 2 of this blog series.

-If you’ve read my blog posts or listened to my podcast, you’ve likely heard about my Course.
+If you’ve read my blog posts or listened to my podcast, you’ve likely heard about the Brain over Binge Course.
 In this post, I want to talk from the heart a little about the course, how I created it, and how it could help you end binge eating.

 I wrote Brain over Binge thinking that if I could just help one person, it would be worth all the time and effort I put in.
 I feel humbled every day that the book has helped thousands, and I continue to get frequent emails saying that the book has changed a person’s life and they are done with binge eating.

 I also get emails with questions and requests for more personalized help, beyond what’s in my two books; and over the years, my desire to help just one person has grown into a desire to free as many people as possible from this habit.
-As an extremely busy mom of 4, I’ve discovered that one-on-one coaching isn’t the right fit for my life at this time, and I am able to help more people in a one-to-many format.
-The course and the podcast have been ways for me to do that.
-(I realize many people still want that one-on-one help, which is why I’m now referring people to Binge Code if they decide private coaching is the best way forward).
+As an extremely busy mom of 4, I’ve realized that one-on-one coaching isn’t the right fit for my life at this time, and I am able to help more people with the course format.
+(I know many people still want that one-on-one help, which is why I’m now referring people to Binge Code if they decide private coaching is the best way forward).

-In this course, I answer nearly every question I’ve been asked since publishing Brain over Binge in 2011 (and I’m continuing to create new course recordings to address questions and concerns).
-I’ve always kept notes of common questions that I received through email, and issues that came up frequently in one-on-one coaching, and the problems that people tended to struggle with when the course was in a group format.
-I’ve seen so many common themes and common areas where people need some extra advice; and since I’m only one person, I decided it would be helpful to consolidate all of my answers, insights, suggestions, and experiences, and record those responses.
+In the course, I answer nearly every question I’ve been asked since publishing Brain over Binge in 2011 (and I’m continuing to create new course recordings to address questions and concerns).
+I’ve always kept notes of common questions that I received through email, and issues that came up frequently when I did one-on-one and group coaching.
+I’ve seen so many common themes and common areas where people need some extra advice, so I decided it would be helpful to consolidate all of my answers, insights, suggestions, and experiences, and record those responses.
 This went from an idea to a mission that I poured my heart and soul into and that took up much of my life for many months.
 The result was over 80 Q&A recordings that are now part of the course.
 (In total, the course contains 117 tracks and counting!).

 Just like with my books, what’s made it worthwhile is to hear from people who have benefited from the Q&A’s.
 Here is just one quote from a course member: